 2. Stop procrastinating, take the first step

 We’ve all done it, found a hundred different ways to procrastinate!
-We will do almost anything to to avoid doing those things we hate doing.
+We will do almost anything to to avoid doing those things we hate doing or that seem difficult.
 And social media is a killer for this, isn't it?
 Just five minutes on Facebook which turns into an hour.
 The challenge needn’t be about the size of a task, it's also things we really dislike or things that make us nervous.
-But the more we delay, the bigger the task seems to become in our mind and the more metal energy we need to apply to it.
+But the more we delay the bigger the task seems to become in our mind and the more metal energy we need to apply to it.
 So, stop procrastinating!
 Just get started.
 If it helps, break the task into smaller steps, and take the first step.
 You’ll be amazed at how helpful this is.
-Once you get off the starting blocks, it gets easier.
+Once you get off the starting blocks it gets easier.

 3. Aim for 2 productive hours each day, know when they are and get producing!